microsoft/pxt-adafruit/olddocs/js/quick-start.md

 ### Errata

-* compilation to the BBC micro:bit now works [off line](/offline), based on a new compiler in the web browser.
+* compilation to the @boardname@ now works [off line](/offline), based on a new compiler in the web browser.
 The text and picture below replaces the text and picture on page 10 of the Guide:

-### How does my program get onto the BBC micro:bit?
+### How does my program get onto the @boardname@?

-For your program to work on the BBC micro:bit, first it has to be compiled.
+For your program to work on the @boardname@, first it has to be compiled.
 Compiling means to translate a program into a more efficient computer language.
-When you hit the compile button on the Microsoft Touch Develop Editor interface, your program is compiled into a hex file that contains the machine code in the instruction set used by the ARM processor that is on your BBC micro:bit.
+When you hit the compile button on the Microsoft Touch Develop Editor interface, your program is compiled into a hex file that contains the machine code in the instruction set used by the ARM processor that is on your @boardname@.
 Compiling to ARM machine code actually happens in the web browser, where the code from script is joined with the machine code of the micro:bit runtime.

 ![](/static/mb/quick-start-0.png)